Backup and Restore

 A Tableau Server administrator should perform regular database maintenance, monitor disk usage on the server, clean up unnecessary files to free up space on the server, and back up Tableau Server and its data.
 Taking these steps can help ensure that Tableau Server runs with maximum efficiency.

 You can use the Tableau Services Manager (TSM) command line tool to back up and restore your Tableau data.
-Tableau data includes Tableau Server's own PostgreSQL database, which stores workbook and user metadata, data extract files, and server configuration data.
+Tableau data includes data extract files, as well as Tableau Server's own PostgreSQL database, which stores workbook and user metadata, and server configuration data.
 Tableau Server log files capture activity and can help you diagnose problems.
 Logs are written to folders on the server and you can archive and remove them to save disk space.

 Note: You can use the